stevius10/Proxmox-GitOps/README.md

 ## Overview

-Proxmox-GitOps implements a self-sufficient, extensible CI/CD environment for provisioning, configuring, and orchestrating Linux Containers (LXC) within Proxmox VE.
+Proxmox-GitOps implements a self-contained GitOps environment for provisioning and orchestrating Linux Containers (LXC) on Proxmox VE.

-Leveraging an Infrastructure-as-Code (IaC) approach, it manages the entire container lifecycle—bootstrapping, deployment, configuration, and validation—through version-controlled automation.
+Encapsulating infrastructure within an extensible monorepository — recursively resolved from Git submodules at runtime — it provides a comprehensive Infrastructure-as-Code (IaC) abstraction for an entire, automated container-based infrastructure.

 <p align="center"><br>
   <a href="docs/demo.gif" target="_blank" rel="noopener noreferrer">